Reduction or withdrawal of reception conditions

 • The applicant has not lodged an application “as soon as reasonably practicable”.
 The Refugee Law only allows for reduction of reception conditions in such a case.
 However, monitoring is required in order to assess how the provision is applied.

-In addition, in the case of people residing in the community, the Social Welfare Service can also reject, in full or in part, an application for reception conditions, or can terminate in full or in part, the provision of reception conditions, if the applicant has sufficient resources to secure his or her subsistence and provide an adequate standard of living from a health perspective.
+In addition, in the case of people residing in the community, the Social Welfare Service can also reject, in full or in part, an application for reception conditions, or can terminate in full or in part, the provision of reception conditions, if the applicant has sufficient resources to secure their subsistence and provide an adequate standard of living from a health perspective.

 According to the latest Ministerial Decision,[4] persons cease to be entitled to the provision of Material Reception Conditions when they do not meet the following requirements:

-• When he/she is granted international protection status by the Asylum Service (Recognised Refugee status, Subsidiary Protection status).
+• When they are granted international protection status by the Asylum Service (Recognised Refugee status, Subsidiary Protection status).

-• When she/he leaves the areas controlled by the Republic of Cyprus for any period.
+• When they leave the areas controlled by the Republic of Cyprus for any period.

 • When placed in detention.
 In cases where the detained person is a family member, the provision of the material reception conditions of the family will continue without taking into account the proportion of the detained person.

-• When he/she refuses a visit by the Director of Social Welfare Services (including an authorized representative) to the place where he/she lives or refuses to provide information in relation to any issue that will affect any decision that will be made during his assessment or re-assessment of the coverage of the material reception conditions.
+• When they refuse a visit by the Director of Social Welfare Services (including an authorised representative) to the place where they live or refuse to provide information in relation to any issue that will affect any decision that will be made during their assessment or re-assessment of the coverage of the material reception conditions.

-• When she/he has concealed financial resources and has therefore unfairly benefited from the material reception conditions.
+• When they have concealed financial resources and has therefore unfairly benefited from the material reception conditions.

 • When the applicant is employed, in the case of a family, the income from work should be less than the total amount of assistance to which the family is entitled, based on the specified amounts of the Material Reception Conditions.
 Otherwise, the Material Conditions of Reception are terminated.

-Up to 2022, when asylum seekers were able to secure employment, the provision of MRC was immediately terminated without taking into account the sufficiency of the remuneration, again forcing asylum seekers into destitution.
-In 2022, according to the Ministerial Decision, if a member of the household is working and the income is lower than the foreseen MRC amounts, the family may be eligible to receive the rest of those amounts.
-In 2023 this was implemented in practice for the first time.
+Until 2022, when asylum applicants were able to secure employment, the provision of MRC was immediately terminated without taking into account the sufficiency of the remuneration, again forcing asylum applicants into destitution.
+The Ministerial Decision of 2022 specified that if a member of the household is working and the income is lower than the foreseen MRC amounts, the family may be eligible to receive the rest of those amounts.
+This provision was put in effect in 2023 and continued during 2024.

-Μany asylum seekers,[6] especially those lacking experience with similar tools, persons with limited English and Greek language skills, and people without proper equipment (phones, laptops) were not able to register on time or use the system efficiently.
-Since then, delays in following PES time frames for renewing labour registration online, often leads to disruption or termination of MRC.
-The new system hinders the Labour Office staff’s capacity to attend beneficiaries and in combination with limited face-to face interaction, beneficiaries are poorly guided to overcome practical obstacles in registering and using the new PES system.
+Μany asylum applicants,[6] especially those lacking experience with similar tools, persons with limited English and Greek language skills, and people without proper equipment (phones, laptops) face difficulties to register and use the system efficiently.
+Delays in following PES time frames for renewing labour registration online often leads to disruption or termination of MRC.
+The new system involves limited face-to face interaction and beneficiaries are poorly guided to overcome practical obstacles in registering and using the new PES system.

 Persons with physical or mental health issues who are unable to work are required to provide medical confirmation to be exempted from the duty of registering with the Labour Department so they can receive MRC.[7]